juju/docs/src/en/help-aws.md

   created instances.
 See [Instance naming and tagging][tagging] for more information.

-- The AWS instance type that Juju will use by default is *m3.medium*.
-A different type can be selected in this way:
+- Juju's default AWS instance type is *m3.medium*.
+A different type can be selected via a constraint:
-  `juju add-machine --constraints 'instance-type=t2.small'`.
-See [Constraints][constraints] for more information.
+  `juju add-machine --constraints 'instance-type=t2.medium'`.
+For more information see [Constraints][constraints].
+You can also view the list of [Amazon EC2 instance types][aws-instance-types].

 - A controller (and its models) can be placed in a specific *virtual private cloud* (VPC) by specifying the VPC ID (obtained from the AWS web UI) during